Skip to content

 • the need to develop new coping strategies and to ask for help as the disease progresses

-In relationships with work colleagues and employers challenges can include:
+In relationships with work colleagues and employers, challenges can include:

 • communication regarding accommodations to support changing physical or cognitive needs

-• the effects of stigma and misunderstandings
+• the effects of stigma and misunderstandings on job performance or a decision to retire

 • daily family functioning